Local government by-elections

 By-elections in B.C. are held between general local elections to fill a vacancy on a municipal council or regional district board.

-A local government must appoint a local Chief Election Officer for the by-election as soon as practicable (e.g. as soon as reasonably possible) after a vacancy occurs.
-The local Chief Election Officer must set the date for general voting for a Saturday no later than 80 days after they were appointed by council or the regional district board.
+A local government must appoint a Chief Election Officer for the by-election as soon as practicable (for example, as soon as reasonably possible) after a vacancy occurs.
+The Chief Election Officer must set the date for general voting for a Saturday no later than 80 days after they were appointed by council or the regional district board.

-Running for Local Office in a By-election
+- Running for local office in a by-election

-Each municipal council and regional district board appoints a local Chief Election Officer to ensure by-elections are run in accordance with the Local Government Act, Vancouver Charter (in the City of Vancouver), Community Charter, School Act, Offence Act and the local government’s election bylaw.
+Each municipal council and regional district board appoints a Chief Election Officer to ensure by-elections are run in accordance with the Local Government Act, Vancouver Charter (in the City of Vancouver), Community Charter, School Act, Offence Act and the local government’s election bylaw.

 The local government must also notify the Minister responsible for local government in B.C. and the B.C.
 Chief Electoral Officer (Elections BC) of the by-election as soon as practical after the vacancy occurs.
-The local Chief Election Officer appointed to administer the election may be a senior local government employee, such as a corporate officer, or a private contractor hired to conduct the election on the local government’s behalf.
+The Chief Election Officer appointed to administer the election may be a senior local government employee, such as a corporate officer, or a private contractor hired to conduct the election on the local government’s behalf.

 By-elections are administered similarly to general local elections and there are several required notifications (e.g. notice of nomination period, notice of advance voting) that must occur during the by-election process.
-Given the specific timing of these notifications, municipal councils and regional district boards need to take into account the timing of the statutory requirements and have a plan in place prior to appointing the local Chief Election Officer—or they may not be able to meet all the statutory requirements before general voting day.
+Given the specific timing of these notifications, municipal councils and regional district boards need to take into account the timing of the statutory requirements and have a plan in place prior to appointing the Chief Election Officer—or they may not be able to meet all the statutory requirements before general voting day.

 A municipality or regional district may choose not to hold a by-election to fill a vacancy if the vacancy occurs after June 1 in the year of a general local election that will fill the vacant office.

-- Vacancy occurs after January 1 in the year of a general local election that will fill the office;
+- Vacancy occurs after January 1 in the year of a general local election that will fill the office

-- Vacancy is not in an office elected on the basis of a neighbourhood constituency; and,
+- Vacancy is not in an office elected on the basis of a neighbourhood constituency and

-- Number of remaining council members is at least one greater than the quorum for the council, as set under section 129 (1) of the Community Charter.
+- Number of remaining council members is at least one greater than the quorum for the council, as set under section 129 (1) of the Community Charter